 So how do you get back out onto the dating scene without making fatal mistakes?
 Following are six things that are guaranteed to set you up for failure if you haven’t done the necessary self-work before diving back into the dating pool:

 1- Not being honest on your dating profiles or in initial communications.
 If you only went skiing that one time seven years ago, don’t list it as a hobby.
 If you have children, say so.
 Don’t wait to spring it on someone after five dates because it could be a deal-breaker.
-Don’t post a photo of yourself that’s ten years old, and especially don’t post any pics of yourself in a bathing suit when you were twenty-seven before you had kids.
+Don’t post a photo of yourself that’s ten years old or post pics of yourself in a bathing suit when you were twenty-seven before you had kids.
 That’s just not being honest, and the person will see you eventually, anyway.
 Doing those things only makes it seem you aren’t comfortable with who you are now.

 2- Getting sloshed and having sex on the first date.
 Worse: Getting sloshed, having sex on the first date, and calling him twenty times the next day.